ToGo Tableware

 One thing to keep clear: these are visual presentations, not separate materials.
 A "coffee grounds" PHA straw is still a PHA-based polymer straw with coffee-ground powder blended in for appearance.
 It's not a radically different product, and the ingredient name on a shelf card or wrapper shouldn't imply disposal properties that the finished product hasn't been tested for.
 Keep the visual appeal up front, and let any environmental language match your actual documentation — the FTC's Green Guides hold marketers to that standard.

-Run this basic protocol: drop the straw into the target drink, in the target cup and lid, and check it at 15, 30, and 45 minutes.
-Note stiffness, any softening, taste transfer, and wrapper-opening ease.
-For boba, add a puncture test — the tip should pierce cup film in one clean push without cracking or splintering.
+A reliable testing protocol involves placing the straw into the target drink, using the specific cup and lid, and checking it at 15, 30, and 45-minute intervals.
+During this time, it is helpful to note the stiffness, any signs of softening, potential taste transfer, and how easily the wrapper opens.
+For boba applications, adding a puncture test is essential—the tip should pierce the cup film cleanly in one push without cracking or splintering.

 Jane Kate